 These spaces offer a visual balance between the manufactured landscape and the natural environment, and between unlikely combinations of shapes, forms and materials.
 Nature is determined to reclaim the land from manmade structures, which provides tension in the scenes.
 She has tried to emphasize this balance with creative perspectives that capture the intersection of these two themes.

-Eryn holds a Bachelor of Fine Arts (BFA) from the Nova Scotia College of Art & Design in Halifax, NS.
-She is now pursuing her Masters of Fine Art (MFA) at the University of Waterloo in Waterloo, ON.
+Eryn holds a Bachelor of Fine Arts (BFA) from the Nova Scotia College of Art & Design in Halifax, NS, as well as her Masters of Fine Art (MFA) from the University of Waterloo in Waterloo, ON.